Najip/hackintosh-systemmemory-battery-ec-guides/Readme.md

 - [SSDT-BATT_Auto_Gen](https://github.com/the-eric-kwok/SSDT-BATT_Auto_Gen) Script by [@eric_kwok](https://github.com/the-eric-kwok) for automated `SSDT-BATT.dsl` generation from `DSDT.dsl` which unfortunately abandoned with the rise of `ECEnabler.kext` 😔.
 - Working confirmation using  `SSDT-BATT.dsl` generated with [@eric_kwok](https://github.com/the-eric-kwok)'s `SSDT-BATT_Auto_Gen` script by reddit user `Guddler` **Clevo NL40CU** [here](https://www.reddit.com/r/hackintosh/comments/k6xfb8/comment/gepcglb/#:~:text=Update%3A%20Battery%20appears%20to%20be%20working%20just%20fine%20aside%20from%20that%20plug%20%2F%20unplug%20quirk%20which%20I%20can%20live%20with.).
 ![](/images/reddit-user-guddler-of-confirmed-working-battery-status.png)
-- Above script are using similar Utility methods used by Rehabman's Utility methods like `B1B2`,`B1B4`,`WECB`, and `RECB` (but with unique generated names).
+- Above script are using method objects similar to those used by Rehabman's like `B1B2`,`B1B4`,`WECB`, and `RECB` (but with unique generated names).
-If you prefer manual Rehabman's methods, see guide [here](https://www.tonymacx86.com/threads/guide-how-to-patch-dsdt-for-working-battery-status.116102/).
+If you prefer manual patching, see Rehabman's guide [here](https://www.tonymacx86.com/threads/guide-how-to-patch-dsdt-for-working-battery-status.116102/).
-- In my test, using [@eric_kwok](https://github.com/the-eric-kwok)'s script or splitting already `16` bits of data using `Rehabman`'s Utility methods, causing Boot hang when using `YogaSMC.kext`.
+- In my test, using [@eric_kwok](https://github.com/the-eric-kwok)'s script or splitting already `16` bits of data, or using `Rehabman`'s Utility methods, causing Boot hang if `YogaSMC.kext` is instealld.
 So vanilla objects sized `8`-`16` bits works fine.

 ### 1.5 About `SSDT-BATT_Auto_Gen` by [@eric_kwok](https://github.com/the-eric-kwok)
 [SSDT-BATT_Auto_Gen](https://github.com/the-eric-kwok/SSDT-BATT_Auto_Gen) by [@eric_kwok](https://github.com/the-eric-kwok) is a very useful `Python3` script that generates a proper `SSDT-BATT.dsl` by splitting large EC objects into `8`‑bit segments.
 It does work for both `SystemMemory` and `EmbeddedControl` based EC.
 The most neat feature it has that other script don't have, is the ability to also generate `SSDT-BATT.dsl` that also support combining dual‑battery laptops into single battery device, without the need to create separate `SSDT-BATC.dsl` commonly used for fixing dual battery support in macOS.
-With the rise of `ECEnabler.kext`, the script is abandoned even though it still useful for `SystemMemory` based EC data.
+However, with the rise of `ECEnabler.kext`, the script is abandoned even though it still useful for `SystemMemory` based EC data.
 I'm forking the repo in case any programmer out there is interested to improve it.

 - Eric's explainations about dual battery combination feature [here](https://github.com/the-eric-kwok/SSDT-BATT_Auto_Gen/issues/1#issuecomment-843071201)
 - `SSDT-BATT_Auto_Gen`'s `dev_rewrite_search_method` branch variant with additional ability to combine dual batteries [here](https://github.com/the-eric-kwok/SSDT-BATT_Auto_Gen/tree/dev_rewrite_search_method).
 - My fork of `SSDT-BATT_Auto_Gen` so anyone can improve it further.
-See it [here](https://github.com/Najip/SSDT-BATT_Auto_Gen)
+See it [here](https://github.com/Najip/SSDT-BATT_Auto_Gen).
 - There is also a similar script which was created by [@1Revenger1](https://github.com/1Revenger1), The author of `ECEnabler` called [BatteryPatcher](https://github.com/1Revenger1/BatteryPatcher) that currently archived and possibly abandoned as well.
 But I'm never test it.

 ### 1.6 About `ECEnabler.kext`